bufbuild/protobuf-es/docs/src/content/docs/well-known-types.md

 title: Well-known types
 ---

 Protobuf ships with a standard library of well-known types.
-Protobuf-ES provides them as precompiled exports from `@bufbuild/protobuf/wkt`.
+Protobuf-ES provides them as precompiled exports from `@bufbuild/protobuf/wkt`, along with convenience APIs where JavaScript and TypeScript benefit from them most.

 If your schema imports a well-known type, generated code imports it from that subpath automatically.